occam-ra/occam/doc/occam-structure.md

 #### Python Wrapping
-What is needed first and foremost is a reworking of the python layer (which handles high-level workflow).
+One of the most important structural improvements is, in my view, a partial reworking of the python layer (which handles high-level workflow).
+This change will touch on nearly every aspect of the updated application, because the design of the extension structure will underlay nearly every other element of the implementation (data handling, UI, integration, etc.).
 Other improvements, such as the user interface, input/output handling, etc., will follow naturally from that update.
 The current python layer is very thin, meaning that only a very small of computation is actually being handled by this layer.
 The python functionality falls into two categories: very high-level workflow, and helpers for c++ objects.
 Here's an example showing both some very high level workflow, and the use of ocUtils to pass parameters to the c++ objects through the manager:

 ![High-level logic in python](images/occam-python-logic.png)